-MFCOM module supported two operation modes, normal mode and debug mode.
-If the MFCOM_HOLD bit in register DBG_CTL of DBG module is set, the MFCOM continues to work even the Cortex®-M33 core halted.
+MFCOM module supported normal mode and debug mode.
+If the MFCOM_HOLD bit in register DBG_CTL0 of DBG module is set, the MFCOM continues to work even the Cortex®-M33 core halted.
 While the MFOCM_HOLD bit is cleared, the MFCOM stops in debug mode.